Learning Reward Functions for Robotic Manipulation by Observing Humans: Introduction

-Our contributions are as follows: i) We train HOLD, a global goal-conditioned distance model, which removes the need for demonstration task labels and exact alignment between robot tasks and demonstrated tasks required by prior work~\cite{chen2021learning,schmeckpeper2020reinforcement,zakka2022xirl,shao2021concept2robot}. ii) We show that time-contrastive embeddings~\cite{sermanet2018time} can successfully represent distances for multiple tasks at once despite a high degree of multi-modality in mixed-task training data. iii) We show generalization of reward functions trained from unconstrained human videos to robot arms of various morphologies and environments. iv) We demonstrate up to 18x accelerated training of model-free RL on 5 simulated manipulation tasks by either providing shaped rewards in sparse-reward tasks, or even entirely replacing the reward signal in some tasks. v) We show our method to significantly outperform existing cross-domain imitation \cite{sermanet2018time} and representation learning \cite{nair2022r3m} approaches.
+Our contributions are as follows: i) We propose HOLD\footnote{Code and videos are available on \href{https://sites.google.com/view/hold-rewards}{sites.google.com/view/hold-rewards.}}, a global goal-conditioned distance model which removes the need for demonstration task labels and exact alignment between robot tasks and demonstrated tasks required by prior work~\cite{chen2021learning,schmeckpeper2020reinforcement,zakka2022xirl,shao2021concept2robot,bonardi2020learning,yu2018one,jang2022bc}. ii) We show generalization of reward functions trained on unconstrained human videos to robot arms of various morphologies and environments, and accelerate training of model-free RL on 5 simulated manipulation tasks by up to 18x by providing shaped rewards in sparse-reward tasks, or even entirely replacing the reward in some tasks. iii) We show that time-contrastive embeddings~\cite{sermanet2018time} can successfully represent distances for multiple tasks at once despite a high degree of multi-modality in mixed-task training data. iv) We show HOLD to outperform existing cross-domain imitation \cite{sermanet2018time} and representation learning \cite{nair2022r3m} approaches able to handle mixed-task videos.